Michael-Regan03/2024-CA326-mregan-lifelens/technical_manual/technical_manual.md

 - **User Interface**: User Interface is the gateway in which the user can access the functionality of the Life Lens system.
 - **Maintaining Authorization on Client Side**: To improve user experience, the React app implements `useContext` for managing the global state and stores access and refresh tokens locally.
 This ensures that user sessions can be maintained seamlessly using a static API, allowing for efficient authentication checks without the need to constantly re-authenticate the user.
 - **Dynamic Data Visualisations**: Frontend handles lifelog data processing for dynamic visualisation of lifelog data across different periods.
--**Chronic Illness Risk Assessment View**: Displays the user's current risk for 10 different chronic illnesses.
+- **Chronic Illness Risk Assessment View**: Displays the user's current risk for 10 different chronic illnesses.

 ### 2.3.1 Flask Backend
 - **Role**: Hosts the random forest classification model that classifies chronic illness.